ConvoStack/convostack/docs/docs/frontend/fe-components.md

 `disableWidget?: boolean`

-- Setting this prop to true will remove the chatbot widget if you prefer to only use the `ConvoStackEmbed` component.
+- Setting this prop to true will remove the chatbot widget button if you prefer to only use the `ConvoStackEmbed` component.

 `children?: React.ReactNode`